Anyone's death diminishes me,

 William Higinbotham, 1994, creator of seminal 1958 computer game Tennis for Two

-John Hiles, 2016, educational sim creator who partnered with Maxis
+John Hiles, 2016, educational sim creator who partnered with Maxis on SimHealth

 John Hill, 2015, designer of influential board game Squad Leader